 - Give a slight shake so the excess falls off.

 - Continue this process until all legs are done.

 - Melt your 2 tbsp of butter and slowly drizzle a little bit over each piece of chicken.

 - Bake in oven for 20 minutes.

-- Remove from oven and rearrange in pan.
+- Remove from oven and rearrange in skillet.
 Your coating should be nice and toasty now and since its not a thick batter you shouldn't lose it when flipping.

-- Replace pan back in oven and cook for another 30 minutes.
+- Replace skillet back in oven and cook for another 30 minutes.